Getting a credit card refund or chargeback.

-If you’re overcharged for a transaction or you didn’t get what you paid for, you can request a refund on your credit card.
-Merchants and businesses all have returns and credit card refund policies that you can refer to if you have any transaction issues.
-In some circumstances, you might also need to contact your credit card provider to get a credit card refund.
+If you’re overcharged for a transaction or you didn’t get what you paid for, you can request a refund to your credit card.
+In some circumstances, you might also need to contact your credit card provider to get a refund.

-Here, we take a look at how credit card refunds work, the time limits involved and other factors to consider so that you can take the right steps to get your money back.
+Here, we take a look at the type and timeline for credit card refunds, how they work and other factors to consider so that you can take the right steps to get your money back.

 What are the types of credit card refunds?

 There are two main ways to get a credit card refund, which we’ve outlined in detail below: